crownstone/bluenet-bootloader/README.md

 This project contains code examples of a the DFU bootloader modified to be built by gcc.

-Note that the bootloader address should be set to `0x00034000` to make enough room for the build with debug option.
-If you build with release (or all) (that has optimization) you can move the bootloader up to have more room for your application.
-This setting is used for both the `S110` and the `S130`, although the former doesn't need so much elbow room.
+Note: In release (or all) mode, the bootloader uses ~32K memory, so the bootloader address is set to `0x00038000`.
+To build and use the bootloader with debug options, the bootloader address has to be set to `0x00034000` to make enough room for the build with debug options.

 Tested with: